jessicadigital/drupalbase/README.md

 ### 6. Hide default node page

 Drupal creates a WordPress-style feed page at the ```/node``` URL.
 Many websites do not hide this, allowing access to supposedly hidden content and an unstyled user experience.
 Drupalbase prevents access to the ```/node``` page.

+### 7. Custom menus

+When designing page layouts, it can be useful to output custom menus in different templates.
+The ```display_menu()``` twig function allows you to output individual menus in any template.